 What are Quartiles?

 Before we move on to learn about one of the absolute measures of dispersion – quartile deviation, let’s think about what quartiles mean.
-Quartiles are the measures which divide the data into four equal parts; each portion contains an equal number of observations.
+Quartiles are the measures that divide the data into four equal parts; each portion contains an equal number of observations.
 Thus, there are three quartiles.
 The first quartile is denoted by Q1.
 It is also called as lower quartile.
 It has 25% of the items of the distribution below it and 75% of the items are greater than it.
 The second quartile is denoted by Q2.
 It is nothing but; the median of the data.
 It has 50% of items below it and 50% of the observations above it.
 The third quartile is denoted by Q3.
 It is also called as upper quartile.
 It has 75% of the items of the distribution below it and 25% of the items above it.
 Thus, Q1 and Q3 denote the two limits within which central 50% of the data lies.
-In other words, third quartile minus first quartile is equivalent to the medium of the data.
+In other words, the third quartile minus the first quartile is equivalent to the medium of the data.
 That is it!

 Absolute Measures of Dispersion: Quartile Deviation

-In terms of absolute measures of dispersion, quartile deviation is half of the difference between the first and third quartile, Q1 and Q3.
-Hence, it is also called semi-inter quartile range because quartile deviation is equivalent to half of the inter-quartile range.
+In terms of absolute measures of dispersion, quartile deviation is half of the difference between the first and third quartiles, Q1 and Q3.
+Hence, it is also called the semi-inter quartile range because quartile deviation is equivalent to half of the inter-quartile range.
 When we talk about absolute measures of dispersion we usually stick to the term – quartile deviation.